Taylor Hinds

-Taylor Jasmine Hinds (/haɪndz/ HYNDZE; born 25 April 1999) is a professional footballer who plays as a left-back or left wing-back for Women's Super League club Arsenal and the England national team.
+Taylor Jasmine Hinds (/haɪndz/ HYNDZE; born 25 April 1999) is an English professional footballer who plays as a left-back or left wing-back for Women's Super League club Arsenal and the England national team.
 Hinds previously played for Liverpool, Everton, England youth teams, and represented Jamaica at international level.

 Playing career

 Hinds began playing football at the age of ten with the development squad for Northampton Town.
 She was scouted by an Arsenal staff member and began playing with the junior squad soon after.

 Arsenal

 Hinds made her debut for Arsenal during a 7–0 win over London Bees during the 2017 FA WSL Cup.
 She subbed in during the 46th minute of the match for Emma Mitchell.

 Everton

 In January 2018, Hinds signed with Everton through summer of 2019 alongside teammate Chloe Kelly, who was already on loan with the Blues.

 Liverpool

 Hinds signed for Liverpool in July 2020; she signed a new long-term contract in January 2022, winning the FA Women's Championship with the Reds in the same season.
 In the Spring of 2023, she was named Liverpool vice-captain and has captained Liverpool on a number of occasions since in the absence of club captain Niamh Fahey.

 In March 2025, during a Women's FA Cup quarter-final win over Arsenal, Hinds was the subject of "sexually inappropriate comments" from a member of the crowd, who was subsequently removed.
 Liverpool and Hinds released a joint statement condemning the incident, with Hinds being praised by her manager Amber Whiteley for "taking a stand".

 On 30 June 2025, it was announced that Hinds was departing Liverpool upon the expiry of her contract.